dfsp-spirit/fsbrain/CONTRIBUTING.md

 - Log into the Github website and fork the fsbrain repository to your account.
 - Checkout your forked repository to your computer.
 You will be on the master branch.
 - Create a new branch and name it after your feature, e.g., `add_cool_new_feature` or `fix_issue_17`.
-- Make changes to the fsbrain code and commmit them into your branch.
+- Make changes to the fsbrain code and commit them into your branch.
 - Make sure the unit tests are all green.
 Adding new tests for your fix or the new features is great.
 - Create a pull request, requesting to merge your branch into the master of my fsbrain repo.